daystram/proton/README.md

 Note the IP range is set to the VPN client IP range, keep these consistent.
 This Middleware will only work if Traefik's LoadBalancer's `externalTrafficPolicy` is set to `Local`.

-#### 6. Install cert-manager
+#### 5. Install cert-manager

 cert-manager helps with issuing new X509 certificates for applications that require them.
 By creating Certificate objects (a CRD from cert-manger), a new certificate will be claimed from [Let's Encrypt](https://letsencrypt.org/) using the HTTP solver.
 This certificate is then used by Traefik's `websecure` endpoint.
-See https://cert-manager.io/docs/ for more info.
+See https://cert-manager.io/docs/ for more info about cert-manager.

 Add the repository.